claceio/docs/content/docs/App/Overview.md

 summary: "Overview of the Clace application development model"
 ---

-Clace applications implement a [Hypermedia driven approach](https://hypermedia.systems/hypermedia-reintroduction/) for developing web applications.
+Clace supports deploying any type of app, in any language/framework, using containerized apps.
+Apps can also be built where the backend API is in the container but the UI is built using Clace.
+Clace UI applications implement a [Hypermedia driven approach](https://hypermedia.systems/hypermedia-reintroduction/) for developing web applications.
 Applications return HTML fragments as API response using [Go html templates](https://pkg.go.dev/html/template).
 The UI uses HTML enhanced with hypermedia controls using the [HTMX library](https://htmx.org/) to implement user interactions.

 The backend API routes and dependencies like CSS library, JavaScript modules etc are configured using [Starlark](https://github.com/google/starlark-go/blob/master/doc/spec.md) configuration.
 Any custom API handling required is implemented in handler functions also written in Starlark.
 Starlark is a subset of python, optimized for application configuration usecases.

+## App Types

+Clace apps can be of three types:

+- **Starlark apps**: These use the Clace plugins to implement the whole app.
+No containers are required for such apps.
+- **Containerized apps**: The whole app is implemented in a container, Clace proxies the container results.
+This uses the container and proxy plugins.
+- **Hybrid apps**: The backend APIs are implemented in a container.
+Clace is used to implement the Hypermedia based UI using Starlark handlers.
+This uses the http plugin to talk to the backend API and the container plugin to configure the backend.

 ## Structure